makukha/multipython/README.md

   --list   Show all versions installed
   --minor  Show minor versions installed
   --tags   Show tags of versions installed
-  --pyenv  Show versions managed by pyenv
   --sys    Show version of system python
   --help   Show this help and exit

-Other options:
+Advanced options:
-  --install   Set pyenv globals and symlink (use in Dockerfile only) --to-minor  Convert full version from stdin/arg to minor format --to-tag    Convert full version from stdin/arg to tag format
+  --link-pyenv      Symlink all python versions (use in Dockerfile only) --link-sys VER    Symlink system python (use in Dockerfile only) --root            Show path to multipython root directory --to-minor -|VER  Convert full version from stdin or value to minor format --to-tag -|VER    Convert full version from stdin or value to tag format
 ```

 ## Build your own environment